-Depending on the specific individuals’ perspectives and goals, this could be perceived as a positive or negative:
+Depending on the specific individuals’ perspectives and goals, remote internships could be perceived as a positive or negative:

 |Positives 👍||Negatives 👎|

 The hold-up and final decision appeared to have been contingent on the ongoing progress of the vaccine deployment in the US – which since the beginning of 2021, has not panned out as originally projected.

-To get straight to the point, Summer 2021 investment banking internships will be conducted remotely in all likelihood.
+To get straight to the point, most Summer 2021 investment banking internships will be conducted remotely in all likelihood.
 However, this does not mean that all investment banks (or locations) will hold virtual internships, as there will certainly be exceptions.

 The concerns of returning to the office were further reinforced on February 16, when Dr. Fauci pushed back his timeline for widespread vaccine availability in the US to mid-late May 2021 after initially predicting late March to early April 2021 earlier in the year, and added further uncertainty into the discussion by mentioning it could even extend into the early fall.

 Dr. Fauci Delays Timeline for Widespread Vaccine Availability in the US (Source: CNBC)

 Based on even the most optimistic assumptions, there is not enough assurance that widespread vaccination within the US would be achieved before Summer 2021.
 Heading into this, many firms and companies were under the belief that vaccination targets would be achieved by early April at the latest, which would give companies around two full months before interns would join in-person.